HuskyNinjaDevelopment/Service_Status/README.md

 1) The **Name** of the role you want to add.
 This name will be shown on the menu that players access to see which Services are Active/Inactive.
 2) The **Ace-Perm** is the name of the Ace Permission you want to use to allow players to go on duty for that particular service.
 3) The **Discord-Role** is the name of the Discord Role you want players to have in order to access that particular service.

+**Installing ScaleformUI**\
+This resource is used to create the menu.
+[ScaleformUI Github](https://github.com/manups4e/ScaleformUI/releases) \
+Download the ScaleformUI_Assets.zip file\
+Download the ScaleformUI_CSharp.zip file\
+Unzip and install ScaleformUI_Assets as a normal resource.
+Start this resource **before** FivePD in your server.cfg\
+Unzip the ScaleformUI_CSharp file and copy the **ScaleformUI.dll** file to your fivepd folder.
+Open the fxmanifest.lua in your fivepd folder.\
+In the files{} section add the line **'ScaleformUI.dll',**\
+Make sure you copy the single quotes and the comma at the end when you paste the text into fxmanifest.lua